Pyrotherium: Postcranium

 Some postcranial bones of Pyrotherium romeroi have been recovered, mainly from the limbs.
 The vertebral column is very poorly known; the remains found mainly include cervical vertebrae, including the atlas, the axis and the third and fourth vertebrae, all of which are very short.
 Additionally, a lumbar vertebra is known, which is massive and with a reduced spine, somewhat similar to that of Astrapotherium.
 A fragment of the shoulder blade indicates that it was short and strong; the glenoid cavity was twice its length and the acromion was very high.

 The humerus is relatively short, 497 to 500 millimeters in length, but extremely wide, with great insertions for the muscles; the ulna and radius are also known, both even shorter, about 225 millimeters, and the ulna also had a large olecranon.
 Likewise, two bones of the wrist have been identified, the right unciform and the left great, both being elements short but thick and trapezoidal in appearance.
 A pyramidal and semilunate have also been found.
 Also included is an astragalus and calcaneus, and a femur.

 The pelvis was equipped with a massive iliac bone, with an acetabulum located downwards and not laterally.
 The femur lacked the third trochanter, with a straight head much higher than the greater trochanter, and was flattened anteroposteriorly; in this species it reached 630 millimeters in length, being greater than the only other femur known between the pyrotheres, the one of Baguatherium, which reached 558 millimeters.
 The shape of the distal joint allowed the tibia to move backwards widely, which compensated for the lack of flexibility in the foot joint.
 The tibia was much shorter than the femur, and the fibula was very close to the tibia, except in the central part.
 The astragalus was strongly flattened, very simple in appearance, and neckless, with a slightly hinted tibial trochlea and a facet of the navicular located directly below the trochlea.
 The tarsus of Pyrotherium was characteristic: the calcaneus tubercle was compressed dorsoventrally, as was the trochlea of the astragalus; in addition, it presents an extreme reduction in the contact between the heel and the cuboid.
-These derived characteristics, which involve a type of graviportal and plantigrade locomotion, are not found in any other known mammal, with the significant exception of the African Arsinoitherium.
+These derived characteristics, which involve a type of graviportal and plantigrade locomotion, are not found in any other known mammal, with the significant exception of the African embrithopod Arsinoitherium.